Boards and Councils

 Board of Trustees

-AUPO is led by a twelve-member Board of Trustees (Trustees); eleven of the Trustees are elected by the chair members and one is elected by the Board.
-The member-elected positions include a President, President-Elect, Past-President, and nine Trustees.
+AUPO is led by a fourteen-member Board of Trustees (Trustees); thirteen of the Trustees are elected by the chair members and one is elected by the Board.
+The member-elected positions include a President, President-Elect, Past-President, and ten Trustees.
 The Board-elected position is an Executive Vice President (EVP).
 All Trustees, except the EVP, must be current Chair Members; the EVP can be a current or past Chair Member.

 Program Directors Council